canonical/ubuntu-core-docs/en/reference/assertions.md

 ---
-title: Assertions syntax
+title: Assertions types and syntax
 ---

-# Supported assertions types and syntax
+# Assertions types and syntax

 The following assertions are currently supported: